dmitry741/ImageTransmitter/README.md

 # ImageTransmitter
-Smooth transition between two image with the same sizes.
+Smooth transitions between two images with the same sizes.
 Developed by Dmitry Pavlov 2017